usaidt/bomblang/notes/spec.md

 **bombLang** is an esoteric programming language built on explosive metaphors.
 Variables are bombs, functions are fuses, and calls are detonations.
 It focuses on minimal syntax, symbolic operations, and playful semantics.

-**CRITICAL RULE: NO WHITESPACE ALLOWED** (except inside string literals).
-Any space, tab, carriage return, or newline characters outside of strings will cause a lexical error.
-This makes bombLang extremely compact and forces precise syntax.
-Code flows continuously like brainfuck.
+**WHITESPACE RULE: ALL WHITESPACE IS IGNORED** (except inside string literals).
+Any space, tab, carriage return, or newline characters outside of strings will be silently ignored, making bombLang extremely compact while allowing flexible formatting.

 ---